foss-np/Nirvikalpa/README.md

 13. Give linux name of the application, same in most of the cases.

+14. Add this application under suitable category in index

-14. Completed.
+15. Completed.
 Now Now, was that hard?? :)